johannes-editor/johannes-next/src/plugins/README.md

 - `version` – plugin version.
 - `active` – whether the plugin should be loaded when the editor starts.

 Additional fields are defined by plugin type.
-For example a Quick Menu plugin provides a `slashMenuItems` array describing items to insert via the quick menu.
+For example a Slash Menu plugin provides a `slashMenuItems` array describing items to insert via the slash menu.

 ## Activation